Fabián Dobles: Family background and early life

 Fabián Dobles was the eighth of the eleven children (ten of whom survived into adulthood) of Miguel Dobles and Carmen Rodríguez, both from traditional families settled in the city of Heredia, Costa Rica.
 Miguel Dobles was a physician educated at New York University (M.D., 1895) who worked as a country doctor and general practitioner, employed by the Costa Rican government.
 Fabián was born in the small town of San Antonio de Belén in 1918.
 The family soon resettled in the rural community of Atenas, in the province of Alajuela, were Fabián would grow up.

-Doctor Dobles was a very strict and devout Catholic who had intended that his son Fabían prepare for the priesthood.
+Doctor Dobles was a very strict and devout Roman Catholic who had intended that his son Fabían prepare for the priesthood.
 However, a series of incidents, which he would later fictionalize in his last novel, Los años, pequeños días ("Years Like Brief Days" published in 1989), led Fabián to abandon that career path and to study law at the University of Costa Rica.
 At an early age, he saw some of his poetry published in Joaquín García Monge's influential literary magazine Repertorio Americano ("American Repertoire").

 Political involvement

 Active in left-wing political causes from his student days, Fabián Dobles eventually became a leading figure in the Communist Party of Costa Rica.
 In the 1940s, the Costa Rican communists were allied to the governments of Presidents Rafael Ángel Calderón Guardia and Teodoro Picado Michalski, helping to pass the country's first modern social welfare legislation.
 During this time, Dobles found employment in the legal department of the state's Child Welfare Agency, and later in the division for savings and subsidies of the Costa Rican Social Security Fund.
+He also taught social work at the University of Costa Rica.

 Following the defeat of the government in the Costa Rican Civil War of 1949, the Communist Party was outlawed and Dobles spent time in prison.
-After his release, he had difficulty obtaining employment and over the years worked delivering milk, weaving blankets, and as an administrator for a lumber depot and for manufacturer of doors and windows.
+After his release, he had difficulty obtaining employment and over the years worked delivering milk, selling blankets, and as an administrator for a lumber depot and for a factory of doors and windows.
 A new "Socialist Party" attempted to run Dobles as its presidential candidate in the 1958 elections, but the government prevented the party from registering.

-Dobles eventually found employment as an English teacher at the Liceo de Costa Rica (a public secondary school in San José) and as a professor of social work at the University of Costa Rica.
+Dobles eventually found employment as an English teacher at the Liceo de Costa Rica (a public secondary school in San José).
 He was a correspondent for Novosti, the Soviet international press agency, and for Prensa Latina, the official state news agency of Cuba.
 He also worked for the Costa Rican state publisher, Editorial Costa Rica, eventually becoming one of its directors.